PaulKinlan/paul.kinlan.me/_posts/2015-03-05-detecting-injected-content.markdown

 ![Extension?](/images/injection-balloon.png)

 A large number came from Ballloon.com and after a bit of research I found that it is a Chrome extension that lets you save to the cloud.
+Is this a good thing?
+Probably not, but a lot of extensions on all platforms do it.

 ![Unknown?](/images/unknown-injection.png)

-Many completely flummoxed me.
+Many requests completely flummoxed me.
 I can't tell yet what is causing these requests and the only references I can find are from sites suggesting a relationship to software that is a virus.
+This really doesn't feel great to me and as a site owner it is something that I want to actively block, especially

 ## What to do?